FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 benchmark scores - such as a dedicated "fast-track" test mode that is never used in normal operation.

-{::comment}

-    MB109: Some more elaboration is needed

-    VP: This needs BMWG discussion as this chapter is a "boilerplate" copied from earlier BMWG documents.

-    MK: Edited

-    VP: Ok, for draft11, but we can start discussing on bmwg for later versions.

-{:/comment}

 Any implications for network security arising from the DUT/SUT SHOULD be identical in the lab and in production networks.

-{::comment}

-    MB110: Why?
-We can accept some relax rule in controlled environnement, but this not acceptable in deployement.
-I would adjust accordingly.

-    VP: Explain and discuss in BMWG.

-    MK: Keeping as is.
-It is a BMWG standard text that applies here.
-          You can see it verbatim in RFC 6815 (section 7), RFC 6414 (section 4.1), RFC 9004 (section 8), and several BMWG Internet-Drafts.
-Its purpose is to remind implementers and testers that the device under test must not be re-configured into an unrealistic or less-secure state merely to obtain benchmark data - a principle that complements the adjacent sentence about avoiding "special benchmarking modes."
-Including the sentence therefore maintains consistency with BMWG precedent and reinforces a key security expectation.

-{:/comment}

-{::comment}

-    MB111: I would some text to basically say that the benchmarking results should be adequately protected and guards top prevent leaks to unauthorized entities.
-             Otherwise, the benchmark results can be used by attacker to better adjust their attacks and perform attacks that would lead to DDoS a node of the DUT in a live network, infer the limitation of a DUT that can be used for overflow attacks, etc.
-             Also, we can say that the benchmark is agnostic to trafic and does not manipulate real traffic.
-As such, Privacy is not a concern.

-    VP: To BMWG.

-    MK: Keeping as is.
-See my comments above at MB110.

-{:/comment}

 # Acknowledgements